dd573Njit/Homework2_Python_Testing_Setup/README.md

-This is IS601 second assignment.
+This is IS601 calculator assignment.